Privacy risk in GeoData: A survey: A Taxonomy of Geomasking

 \subsubsection{Masking with pre-defined locations}

 ~\\ The proposed methods under this category move a given point to a new location, which is randomly chosen from all the possible locations of a similar type that exist within a specific region (i.e., a circle or an annulus) surrounding the original location.
+Location swapping methods offer advantages over random methods by providing a more realistic approach to selecting displaced locations, ensuring these locations fall within predefined areas of interest rather than arbitrary placements (i.e., bodies of water or uninhabited are).
+This enhances anonymity and preserves spatial patterns more akin to unmasked locations.
+However, if a malicious actor can ascertain the buffer distance used for relocation, there remains a risk of re-identifying the original locations~\cite{zhang2017location}.